Xelvanta/roblox-custom-cursor/CONTRIBUTING.md

 "C:\Program Files (x86)\Xelvanta Softworks\Roblox Custom Cursor\python\pythonw.exe" "C:\Program Files (x86)\Xelvanta Softworks\Roblox Custom Cursor\rcur_importer.rccapp" "%1"
 ```

-This ensures that:

-* The importing logic is centralized and controlled.
+This ensures that the importing logic is centralized and controlled.
-* The `.rcur` file is treated as a **read-only data input**.
-* No part of the system executes user-provided logic from the `.rcur` file.

 > ✅ `Program Files (x86)` is the default installation location.
 However, users may choose a different path during installation.
 All references should the user-installed location.